Immersion school in the Vancouver region – 13-18 years – 1 semester or 1 academic year

 A member of the Accommodation Service is on duty once a week at the schools to help international students with any queries or difficulties they may encounter.
 This person is your point of contact for any questions relating to the host family.

-The local correspondent is an experienced person who knows the host families and schools.
+The local coordinator is an experienced person who knows the host families and schools.
 They are on hand once a week at each school to ensure that everything runs smoothly.
 He or she is available to answer any questions that may arise once you’re on the ground, can help you with the various formalities and is able to react quickly in the event of a problem.
 He or she is your key contact on site.

 Finally, you will be given an emergency number so that you can contact someone on site in the event of an urgent problem.

 An orientation meeting takes place in Canada, in the first few days after your arrival.
-You will be contacted by your local correspondent, who will be able to answer any questions you may have about your stay and how it will run.
+You will be contacted by your local coordinator, who will be able to answer any questions you may have about your stay and how it will run.

-• Experience complete immersion in a Canadian host family
+• Live with a Canadian host family.

-Timetable :
+Timetable

 • Must be aged between 13 and 18 (participants can celebrate their 19th birthday during the stay, at the end of the school year)